Pixel 4 and 4 XL hands-on: Google ditches fingerprint scanner for face unlock

 Google Assistant is better integrated throughout

 There's a new version of Google Assistant that's better integrated throughout the phone.
-You can still trigger it by squeezing the sides of the phone or by saying, "Hey Google," but you can also activate it by swiping up diagonally from one of the bottom corners of the phone.
-Google says that voice commands are improved and that there is better app control, contextual commands and sharing options.
+You can still trigger it by squeezing the sides of the phone or by saying, "Hey, Google," but you can also activate it by swiping up diagonally from one of the bottom corners of the phone.
+Google says that voice commands are improved and that the phones have better app control, contextual commands and sharing options.

 Car crash detection with the Safety app